Things To Do on Cape Cod

 Whale watching and harbor cruises

-One water-based outing can turn the Cape from a simple beach trip into something with a stronger memory and a clearer signature.
+One water-based outing can turn the Cape from a simple beach trip into something with a stronger memory and clearer shape.

 Bike paths and scenic rides

-The Cape's bike lanes and flatter stretches are one of the easiest ways to keep a trip active without turning it into a hardcore sports week.
+The Cape's bike choices and flatter stretches are one of the easiest ways to keep a trip active without turning it into a hardcore sports week.

 Ferries and island add-ons